-When you see the list of speakers and consider all of the benefits for professional growth, you get excited about the possibility of attending the NCSS conference in St. Louis, but finding the funding in limited budgets can be a challenge.
+When you see the list of speakers and consider all of the benefits for professional growth, you get excited about the possibility of attending the NCSS conference in Boston (what better place to hold a social studies conference?), but finding the funding in limited budgets can be a challenge.
 Here are a few tips to help convince your supervisor you should attend the conference.

 Why Should You Attend?

 The NCSS Annual Conference is the nation's largest, most prestigious, and most comprehensive professional development event for social studies educators.
 With more than 800 sessions offering new ideas and classroom-ready lessons at all grade levels, covering History, Economics, Geography, Civics, and Social Sciences, the conference will help you discover new resources, changing technologies, and compelling and relevant information.
 It will allow you to meet and learn from colleagues from around the United States and beyond.
 It will help you to inspire you and invigorate your career.
 All in just three days!

 Since you've found this page, you probably recognize the value of attending the NCSS Annual Conference, so we'd like to offer some assistance to help you convince your principal and school district to approve the expense.
 We've listed some general tips for making your case and attached a sample letter that you can adapt for your circumstances.
 If you succeed or have other suggestions, please let us know.

 Many school budgets have been slashed and professional development money has been reduced drastically.
 All of this means that regardless of the merits of the conference, you'll probably need to justify the expense.
 Here are some things you might want to consider:

 * Focus on what you will specifically learn and bring back to your classroom or to your research.